bilallgunaydin/A101-Test-Otomasyon-Practicum-Final-Case/README.md

 # https://www.hepsiburada.com/ Test Cases

-I made 2 Test Cases on the website https://www.hepsiburada.com/
+I made 2 Test Cases on the website https://www.hepsiburada.com/.
+Scenario 1) Adding a product to the cart by logging in Scenario 2) Adding the specified product to the cart without user login

 ![logo](https://user-images.githubusercontent.com/21973124/198894726-12e64894-fd88-4d67-a6c9-bccc10ce2902.png)